Skip to main content

 Scrum Events by Agilemania

-Scrum is a straightforward framework to develop complex software products in a complex environment but hard to practice.
+Scrum is a straightforward framework for developing complex software products in a complex environment, but it can be challenging to implement.
 But why?
-I am not going in detail of why, but wanted to highlight one problem with the development team as per my understanding.
+I am not going into detail about why, but I wanted to highlight one problem with the development team, as per my understanding.

 Key things that will help you to understand the characteristics of the development team.

-Assume L&D (Learning and Development Dept) is about to organize a few training and announcing like below.
+Assume the Learning and Development Department (L&D) is about to organize a few training sessions and will announce them as follows.

-1st announcement "we are planning to have a workshop for Scrum Developer, so send your nomination."
+1st announcement: "We are planning to have a workshop for Scrum Developers, so send your nomination."
 You will find that only coders have subscribed to this workshop.

-Another announcement, "we are organizing Agile Testing workshop, so send your nomination."
-This time only tester will subscribe.
+Another announcement, "We are organizing an Agile Testing workshop, so send your nomination."
+This time, only the tester will subscribe.
 The same happens with Agile Business Analysis and UI/UX training.

-What reflects above?
-The team is still divided based on skills coding, analysis, UI/UX, and testing.
+What does the above reflect?
+The team is still divided based on skills: coding, analysis, UI/UX, and testing.
 Tester feels everything related to testing is their domain, and similarly, coders think all coding work is part of their work.

 In reality, testers write code to test production codes, and coders write tests to perform unit and integration tests of code.